 The content of this course is provided through online reading material and PowerPoint presentations with an audio narrative.
 The learner’s participation (time) online is actively tracked and logged.
 A minimum of two hours is required.
-There will be at least three questions for every hour of the class.
+There will be at least two questions for every hour of the class.
 The learner must receive a score of 75% of the total possible points and log at least three hours to receive credit for the course.
 Learners not achieving the pass rate will be directed to additional study by the instructor and allowed to re-take the examination.

 No textbooks required.
 Computer and Internet service required for completion of this course.
 Funding sources and potential conflicts of interest statement: No funds were received, underwritten or subsidized by any vendors of any goods including supplies or services for this course.

 After completing this course, the learner should be able to:

 - Identify “patient-driven” and “provider-driven” outcome management tools appropriate for curative chiropractic treatment.

 - Identify evidence that supports use of these tools, and comment on the strength of this evidence.

 - Identify protocols for use of a variety of pain measures and activity questionnaires along with how to interpret them and guide treatment